- Age Options

 Senior Department Contact Information

-Please call (847) 884-0030 and ask to speak with the Senior Services Department if you are interested in any of the following services provided to senior residents of Schaumburg Township.
+Please call (847) 884-0030 and ask to speak with Senior Services if you are interested in any of the following services provided to senior residents of Schaumburg Township.
 Appointments are necessary for all services except Notary Public Services.

 Low Income Home Energy Assistance Program (LIHEAP)